maxfiedler94/Energy-Data-Application/README.md

 # Energy-Data-Application
 Hello!

 This is our Energy-Data "report" program.
-The program takes use of JSF, JDBC, PrimeFaces and SQL for the database.
+The program takes use of <b>JSF</b>, JDBC, PrimeFaces and SQL for the database.
 Required: JavaEE IDE, (local) database server, SQL handler, Tomcat(TomEE) 8.5.

 Installation / run.